COVID-19: When a biological hazard goes digital

 Watering holes and malware

 The “Live Coronavirus Data Map” from the John Hopkins Center for Systems Science and Engineering (CSSE) was used as a lure to spread malware via watering hole attacks.
 What’s more, links have been sent to some Android phones (typically via SMS or watering hole websites), promising an app tracking coronavirus.
 However, once the application is downloaded, people suspected to be operating from Libya can watch through the smartphone camera, have access to text messages or listen through the microphone.
-The malware identified would be a customized version of SpyMax, commercial spyware that can be acquired very easily online for free.
+The malware identified would be a customized version of SpyMax, a commercial spyware that can be acquired very easily online for free.

 Remote working becomes a target